⚙️ IP Services (DNS, NTP, SNMP, Syslog) - CCNA Practice Questions

 CCNA IP Services Exam Tips

 IP Services (DNS, NTP, SNMP, Syslog) questions in CCNA are typically scenario-based.
-Focus on service-level decision making aligned to official exam objectives.
+Focus on network fundamentals, IP connectivity, security basics, and automation concepts.
 Priority concepts: dns, ntp, snmp, syslog, tftp, ftp.

 What CCNA Expects